Production of two Higgses at the Large Hadron Collider in CP-violating MSSM: Summary and discussion

 {\bf Acknowledgments:}

-KH acknowledges support from the Academy of Finland (Project No 137960).
-PB wants to thank Helsinki Institute of Physics for the visit during the project and KIAS overseas travel grant.
+The authors acknowledge support from the Academy of Finland (Project No 137960).
+PB wants to thank Helsinki Institute of Physics for the visit during the early stages of the project and KIAS overseas travel grant.
 PB also thanks Prof. Jae Sik Lee for useful discussions.